Chart Color Schemes

 Cultural Diversity

-St Kilda - Central is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics
+St Kilda - Central was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-St Kilda-Central has a high level of cultural diversity, with 23.5% of its population speaking a language other than English at home and 41.3% born overseas.
-Christianity is the predominant religion in St Kilda-Central, making up 28.6% of the population.
-However, Judaism is overrepresented compared to Greater Melbourne, comprising 2.6% versus 0.7%.
+St Kilda-Central has notable cultural diversity, with 23.5% speaking a language other than English at home and 41.3% born overseas.
+Christianity is the predominant religion in St Kilda-Central, comprising 28.6%.
+However, Judaism is overrepresented at 2.6%, compared to Greater Melbourne's 3.7%.

 Frequently Asked Questions - Diversity